All-New Headlight Assemblies With Built-In LED Low Beams, Black Housings & LED DRLs for the 5th Gen 4Runner

 Reasons to Consider These

 Notable features for the headlights include a “Lexus Style LED Strip” with built-In LED Low Beams with LED chipsets from Stanley Electric Company.
-Stanley Electric Co. manufacturers parts for OEMs like Toyota, Lexus, and Honda.
+Stanley Electric Co. manufactures parts for OEMs like Toyota, Lexus, and Honda.

 Also, USR Auto included their optional LED Amber Turn Signals to try out.
 They pair great with these headlights.